FeifanLu/Climate_bet/README.md

 # Climate Bet : Statistical View of Global Warming
 ## Background:
-Many believe that climate change is one of the biggest threats to humanity and that massive changesmmust be made in how we live to revert it and reduce its impact.
+Many believe that climate change is one of the biggest threats to humanity and that massive changes mmust be made in how we live to revert it and reduce its impact.

 Simultaneously, there are also many skeptics, who either do not believe in the threat or do not see a need to do much about it.